wclenhardt/opal_docs/docs/index.md

 ## Data Dictionary
 A data dictionary describing the relevant attributes of OPAL V1 will be available shortly.

-## Database Ingest Processing
+## Standing Up OPAL v1
-Documentation for database ingest and processing can be found in the following Github repository.
+Documentation for database ingest and processing, as well as standing up OPAL va, can be found in the following Github repository.
 [![OPAL Backend Repo](images/opalbackendrepo.jpg)](https://github.com/RENCI/pfasdata-backend)

 ## Database Backups and Data Integrity